igabriel85/scamp-ede-service/README.md

 * `REDIS_END` - the endpoint for redis queue
 * `REDIS_PORT` - the port for redis queue
 * `WORKER_THRESHOLD` - threshold modifier for number of supported workers, be default it is twice the number of CPU cores
+* `EDE_ENH` - select enhanced version of windowing for cycle detection, by default legacy version is used
+* `EDE_PARALLEL` - select if parallel version of cycle detection should be used, by default it is set to false.
+The number of workers is defined by setting this variable

+Note: If both `EDE_ENH` and `EDE_PARALLEL` are set to true then the parallel version of the enhanced windowing will be used.

 All environment variables have default values in acrodance with the libraries used.